Bogdanp/dramatiq/docs/source/guide.rst

 This will spin up as many processes as there are CPU cores on your machine with 8 worker threads per process.
-What this means is that if you have an 8 core machine, Dramatiq will spawn 64 worker threads making it so you can process up to 64 messages concurrently on that machine.
+What this means is that if you have an 8 core machine, Dramatiq will spawn a total of 64 worker threads making it so you can process up to 64 messages concurrently on your machine.

 As soon as you run that command you'll see log output along these lines::